 Country star Dwight Yoakam announced in May 2020 that he married his longtime fiancee Emily Joyce in a private March ceremony.
-In a statement, it was announced that the spring 2020 wedding was held in California just before the state's quarantine rules went into effect due to the COVID-19 (coronavirus) pandemic.
+In a statement, it was announced that the spring 2020 wedding was held in California just before the state's quarantine rules went into effect due to the coronavirus pandemic.

 "Dwight Yoakam and Emily Joyce were married in March just prior to the quarantine in a private ceremony at St Monica Catholic Church in Santa Monica, CA," a statement read.
 "At a time when there is so much uncertainty in the world, there are still happy moments.
 In the face of shutdowns and social-distancing requirements, love prevailed, and the less than ten attendees were seated at least six feet from one another.
 The happy couple have been engaged for several years and have been dating since 2010.
 This belated announcement was withheld out of respect to so many people affected by and one the front lines of this pandemic."